fox-one/pando-rings-sdk-go/README.md

 compound.RequestLiquidate(...)
 ```

-More details of the API using, please Read the [example](./example)
+More details of the API using, please read the [example](./example)

 [LICENSE](./LICENSE)